elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/scripts-async-defer.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Two script attributes get used to manage script loading in HTML documents.
+  <div><strong>Interview Response:</strong> We can use two script attributes to manage script loading in HTML documents.
 They include the defer and async attributes.
     </div>
   </div>
 </details>